-For RpcServer we define the type of messages which it will proceed, corresponding RpcRequestHandler and listen port.
+For RpcServer we define the type of messages to proceed, a corresponding RpcRequestHandler and a listener port.

 Since we extend Launcher, we will also override 2 methods: getModule to provide ServiceGraphModule

-and run, which represents the main logic of the example.
+and run to represents the main logic of the example.

-Finally, we define main method, which will launch our example.
+Finally, we define the main method, which will launch our example.

 RPC module contains pre-defined strategies for requests arrangement between RPC servers or shards of servers.